Situational Depression Symptoms and Treatment

 What Causes Situational Depression?

-There are, of course, tragic events like the sudden loss of a loved one that can lead to situational depression.
+Tragic events like the sudden loss of a loved one is a common cause of situational depression.

-On the opposite end of the spectrum, a much sought after promotion or a new job with intimidating responsibilities can also cause significant stress, even though it is something we ultimately wanted.
+On the opposite end of the spectrum, a sought-after work promotion or a new job with enormous responsibilities can also cause significant stress, even though it is something we ultimately wanted.

-Whatever the situation, it is the added pressure and stress that can lead to depression.
+Whatever the situation, it is the added pressure and temporary stress that can cause situational depression.

-Some common life events that carry a lot of stress can include:
+Common life events that carry a lot of stress include:

 • Suffering from a serious medical condition or taking care of a loved one in this position